The Provence Palette – Finding Lavender and Ochre Mines in Rustrel

 The Colorado Provençal

-The entrance to the site is just a short 15-minute walk from the village centre and saves you paying for parking at the attraction (€5 for cars).
+The entrance to the site is an easy 15-minute walk from the village centre, and approaching it on foot also avoids the €6 parking fee charged at the main lot.

 The route is well signposted and the entrance is obvious from the main road.
 We walked past the queue waiting to enter the car park and followed other walkers down a dusty path into the forest.

-The feel is much more rustic than the Ochre Trail, and the route more of a suggestion than a requirement.
-A sign indicated we’d soon reach an aqueduct and I had visions of the grand structures I’d seen in this part of France, but the reality was somewhat more humble…
+The feel is much more rustic than the Ochre Trail, and the route is more of a suggestion than a requirement.
+A sign indicated we’d soon reach an aqueduct, and I had visions of the grand structures I’d seen in this part of France, but the reality was somewhat more humble…

 After the mini aqueduct, the ground started to turn a warmer shade, suggesting we were on the right track.
-And sure enough, a few turns later we were greeted with towering cliffs the colour of caramel.
+And sure enough, a few turns later, we were greeted with towering cliffs the colour of caramel.

 We wandered around the track marvelling at the range of colours and the unique shapes that have been etched into the earth over time, pausing occasionally to seek shade under an orange-tinged tree.

 Eventually, the sun got the better of us.
-And with the mercury rising above 35°C we retreated back to the shady streets for a respite while we returned to the village.
+And with the mercury rising above 35°C, we retreated back to the shady streets for a respite while we returned to the village.

 Looking for more Provence travel inspiration?
 Don’t forget to join our free Facebook group Provence Travel Planning!